jessegeens/mas-project1/README.md

 To quickly get started, make sure to take a look at the example implementation provided in the configuration file `configfiles/behaviours/wander.txt` and the java source file `src/main/java/agent/behaviour/wander/Wander.java`.

 We provided solutions for all three parts of the assignment.
-The behaviour for part 1 is called autonomous-behaviour The behaviour for part 2 is called energy-constrained The behaviour for part 3 is called colored
+The behaviour for part 1 is called autonomous-behaviour (for worlds basic-*) The behaviour for part 2 is called energy-constrained (for worlds energy-1 and energy-2) The behaviour for part 3 is called colored (for the task-delegation world)

 It is not necessary to manually edit environment configuration files if you would like to test different scenarios than the ones already provided.